-Scientific investigation of interactions in the environment, including cause-and-effect relationships and a focus on the impact of humans on the natural environment.
+A scientific investigation of interactions in the environment, including cause-and-effect relationships and a focus on the impact of humans on the natural environment.
 Biological, chemical, physical, and geological principles are integrated into the presentations.
-Topics covered promote a basic scientific understanding of environmental issues and informed decision making.
+This course promotes a basic scientific understanding of environmental issues and informed decision making.
 Appropriate for students in all programs.
 3 Credits (3 Lecture)

 Introduction to Forensic Science